ianbdehaan/CoProLanguages/assignment1/README.txt

 Names:  Ian de Haan
         Angela van Delft

-The pogram is working correctly for all the inputs we tried Deviations of the assignment:
+The program is working correctly for all the inputs we tried Deviations of the assignment:
 -The program does not support a dot (.) after the lambda abstraction as we used our available time to prioritize the other aspects of the assignment.